Up the Boers!

 “During the recent war whenever the enemy had a temporary advantage with his granados did this traitor to his kind not seize that moment to discharge his piece against the empire of which he is a tenant at will while he trembled for the security of his four per cents?”

 There’s one final biographical detail that I think might have pushed Bloom volitionally into the streets in December 1899.
 Bloom reminiscences from time to time on Bloomsday about his childhood friend Percy Apjohn.
 We learn in “Ithaca” that Percy was killed in action at the Modder River, the site of a Boer War battle that took place just a month before in November 1899.
 While there is plenty of reason to think of Bloom as ambivalent about the politics of the Boer War in 1904, we know that he can be deeply undone by the loss of someone close to him.
 We know he lost his job at Wisdom Hely’s in the wake of Rudy’s death.
-Perhaps it was the senseless squandering of his dear old friend’s life in some absentminded war that moved Bloom to a rare radicalism, however temporary.
+Perhaps it was the senseless squandering of his dear old friend’s life in some absentminded war that moved Bloom to a rare radicalism, however temporarily.
 With this in mind, Bloom’s political rage was perhaps the rage of grief at the injustice of the loss of Percy and all the young men like him in both armies.

 Further Reading: